 - Verify the current balance and rate — misquoted balances create instant spread compression or negative arbitrage for the wrap seller.

-- Identify balloon dates and prepayment penalties — a balloon due in 18 months forces a refinance event that the wrap buyer likely cannot execute independently.
+- Identify balloon dates and prepayment penalties — a balloon due in 18 months forces a refinance event that the wrap buyer cannot execute independently.

 - Confirm servicer contact and wiring instructions — the underlying lender must receive payments on time regardless of what happens between wrap parties.